-Many tags in HTML were developed not to assist with formatting, but to provide information on the structural hierarchy of a document.
-In order to facilitate accessibility and Web standards, it is best to use the tags for the intended purpose in the information hierarchy, rather than for pure formatting purposes.
+Many HTML tags were developed to provide information on the structural hierarchy of a document rather than providing formatting.
+In order to facilitate accessibility and Web standards, it is best to use the tags for their intended purpose in the information hierarchy, rather than for pure formatting purposes.
 In many cases, doing so will also make your document easier to edit.

-For documents longer than 3-4 paragraphs, headings and subheadings are important usability and accessibility strategy to help readers both determine the overall outline of the document and to navigate to specific information that may need more of the reader's attention.
+For documents longer than 3 or 4 paragraphs, headings and subheadings are an important usability and accessibility strategy to help readers both determine the overall outline of the document, and navigate to specific information on the page.

-Headings are classified into levels starting at Level 1 and working through Level 2, Level and so forth.
-By general convention, the highest level is "Level 1" and often corresponds to the title of the page or major document section.
+Headings are classified into levels starting at Level 1 and working through Level 2, Level 3, down to Level 6.
+By general convention, the highest level is “Level 1” and often corresponds to the title of the page or major document section.
 Level 2 is the next set of subheaders with a Level 1 section, and Level 3 are sub-subheaders within a Level 2 section.
 The lower the number, the smaller and more detailed a section.

-Visual readers are able to identify headers by scanning pages for text of a larger size or a different color/font face.
-Blind users on a screen reader are not able to see these visual changes, so increasing the font size is not a sufficient cue.
+Sighted readers can identify heading by visually scanning pages for larger text.
+Blind users using screen reading software are not able to see the visual formatting, so increasing the font size is not a sufficient cue.

-Instead, the headings must be semantically "tagged" so that a screen reader can both identify headings and provide a list as a page or document table of contents (see image below).
+Instead, the headings must be semantically “tagged” so that a screen reader can both identify headings when reading a page, or pull up a list of all page the page headings (see image below).

-List of headings and heading levels for http://accessibility.psu.edu as shown in the VoiceOver screen reader.
+The list of headings and heading levels for https://accessibility.psu.edu as shown in the VoiceOver screen reader.

 See the list below for an example of how different tools add semantic headers to a document.